 But they may not realise that they have HIV.
 Very often, HIV is passed on by people who have only had it for a few months themselves.
 They haven’t been tested and don’t know they have the virus.

 Or they may have known and not told you.
 Perhaps things would be better if they had told you.
 But many people are afraid of telling others, because they feel ashamed, are worried about being rejected, or fear that people they tell won’t keep the information to themselves.
 It’s not always easy to talk about having HIV.
-We’ll look at how you can tell other people later on in the booklet.
+You can find out how you can tell other people on another page.